openhab/openhab-docs/README.md

 #### Build triggers investigated

 There are two triggers available currently.
-The `merge docs` job is triggerd after something has been added to the documentation through this repository.
+The `merge docs` job is triggered after something has been added to the documentation through this repository.
 The `gather external docs` job is started with a __successful__ build of the openhab-distribution.
-A successful disribution build will include all of the latest changes that have been made to external sources like add-ons.
+A successful distribution build will include all the latest changes that have been made to external sources like add-ons.
-So when a distribution build is successful, we will trigger the gathering of all external sources.
+So when a distribution build is successful, it will trigger the gathering of all external sources.

-When one of these jobs is finished, we will then notify our website hosting service to start a new website build.
+When one of these jobs is finished, it will then notify our website hosting service to start a new website build.
 This is recognized due to new commits in the final branch of this repository.
 The new build will include all the latest changes in the code repository and in all external repositories.